-ORIGINAL ARTICLES are full accounts of significant research or clinical investigations.
+RESEARCH ARTICLES are full accounts of significant research or clinical investigations.
 Articles should be definitive in their conclusions.
-Articles should have the following sections: Title page, structured Abstract, Introduction, Materials and Methods, Results, Discussion, Conclusions, Acknowledgments, Author Contributions, Conflict of Interest Statement, References, and Figure Legends, in that order.
-Articles should be no longer than 5500 words inclusive of abstract, main text, figure legends, and references and have no more than 6 figures.
-Excess verbiage and figures should be included in Electronic Supplementary Material (see details for ESM below).
+Articles should have the following sections: Title page, structured Abstract, Introduction, Materials and Methods, Results, Discussion, Conclusions, Acknowledgments, Author Contributions, Funding, Conflict of Interest, Ethical Approval, Informed Consent, Availability of Research Data, References, Figure Captions, and Tables in that order.
+Research Articles should be no longer than 5500 words inclusive of all components listed above (Abstract to Tables) and have no more than 6 figures and/or tables.
+Additional verbiage, tables, and figures should be included in Electronic Supplementary Material (see details for ESM below).

 BRIEF ARTICLES should have the same scientific quality and presentation format of full articles, but with more limited scope.
-Manuscripts should not be longer than 3000 words (4 to 5 journal pages) including Abstract, Introduction, Materials and Methods, Results, Discussion, Conclusions, Acknowledgments, Author Contributions, Conflict of Interest Statement, References, tables, and with no more than 4 figures.
+Manuscripts should not be longer than 3000 words including all components listed for Research Articles (Abstract to Tables), and with no more than 4 figures and/or tables.
+Additional verbiage, tables, and figures should be included in Electronic Supplementary Material (see details below).

 REVIEWS are informative and critical accounts provided by a forum of experts to cover a variety of subjects in new, emerging areas in the field or at appropriate times to consolidate a body of research into a conceptual presentation.
-In general, the length of review articles should not exceed 7000 words inclusive of abstract, main text, figure legends, and references and be limited to 8 figures.
+The length of review articles should not exceed 7000 words inclusive of all components listed for Research Articles (Abstract to Tables) and be limited to 8 figures and/or tables.
+Additional verbiage, tables, and figures should be included in Electronic Supplementary Material (see details for ESM below).